-I believe that as of this week if you do not have a mobile-responsive website, you will be penalized.
-Google’s new algorithm takes this into account when people do a search on their mobile device.
-The reason is, Google wants to give its users the best experience possible, so if someone is pointed to a website that is not user-friendly and is difficult for the user to view, that is not ideal.
+As of this week, if you do not have a mobile-optimized website, you will be penalized.
+Google’s new algorithm takes this into account when searching on a device.
+Google wants to give its users the best experience possible, so being pointed to a website that is not user-friendly isn’t ideal.
 Here is what the difference looks like on a cell phone for a mobile responsive website vs. a non-responsive device.

-I did a test on this.
-I searched “interior design Kansas City” on my desktop computer.
-This site came up in the paid search:
+Searching “interior design Kansas City” on my desktop computer, this site came up in the paid search:

-So, then I did the same search on my phone for “interior design Kansas City” and the same company was nowhere to be found.
-I think pulled up their web address on my phone and got this:
+Doing the same search on my phone, the company was nowhere to be found.
+I then directly pulled up their web address on my phone and got this:

-If you need help with this, I highly recommend you contact my friends at VA Staffer.
-Jay can walk you through some options, and get you up-and-running fast.
-His team is excellent.
+For help creating a website, I highly recommend contacting my friends at VA Staffer.
+Jay and his excellent team will walk you through various options and get you up-and-running quickly.
 Just take a look at the new site he built for me for under $1000: wallsbydesign.com.